poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 [audience laughs]

-And the reason is that my cryptographic and hacker skills are not exactly world-reknowned.
+And the reason is that my cryptographic and hacker skills are not exactly world-renowned.
 You know, the story has been told many times of how I almost lost the biggest national security story in the last decade, at least because I found the installation of PGP to be insurmountably annoying and difficult.